PhaseCode: Fast and Efficient Compressive Phase Retrieval based on Sparse-Graph-Codes: Acknowledgment

-In this section, we provide pseudocode of Unicolor PhaseCode Algorithm and Multicolor PhaseCode Algorithm.
-In addition to them, we provide pseudocode of bin processors: singleton processor, mergeable multiton processor, and resolvable multiton processor.
+In this subsection, we provide the pseudocode of the PhaseCode algorithm.
+Moreover, we provide the pseudocodes of the right node processors: singleton processor, mergeable multiton processor, and resolvable multiton processor.